 Organisations have always measured things.
 Measures (or metrics) can tell businesses where they have come from, where they are now and where they might be going.
 They provide the ability to keep score, to warn of potential dangers and help scout out new opportunities.
 The difficulty we can fall into is that we tend to think that once we have found value in metrics, then this continues as a straight line.
-Surely if measurement is a good thing, then more must lead to an abundance of positive outcomes?
+Surely if a measurement is a good thing, then more must lead to an abundance of positive outcomes?

 This is not quite the case, largely because our measurement of the world is not neutral.
 We like to think that measurement is a simple and objective means we use to track our environment.
 But do we always stop to appreciate the way in which metrics are in danger of shaping the way we see the world?
 And how they unintentionally shape the very thing we are trying to measure?
 We need to understand the psychology of measurement to help us keep metrics in perspective.